AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **Seed lists** - Variants are now supported when using **seed lists**.
 Like each profile from the targeted audience, the seed addresses receive a copy of all the variants of the same message (such as the different treatments of a content experiment).

 Previously available as Beta, the following improvements are now available to all users:

+* You can now target **audiences created through audience composition** and leverage enrichment attributes in Journeys.
+[Learn more](../building-journeys/read-audience.md)

 * You can now target **audiences uploaded from a CSV file** into journeys and campaigns.
 [Learn more](../audience/about-audiences.md#segments-in-journey-optimizer)
-* You can now target **audiences created through audience composition** and leverage enrichment attributes in Journeys.
-[Learn more](../building-journeys/read-audience.md)

    >[!AVAILABILITY]
    >
->The use of audiences and attributes from audience composition and custom upload (CSV file) is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
+   >* The use of audiences and attributes from audience composition and custom upload (CSV file) is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.
+   >* Please note that the audience upload from a CSV file improvement will be rolled out gradually over the course of several days following the initial release.
+While some users will have immediate access, others may experience a delay before it becomes available in their accounts.

 **Journeys**